EveryVoiceTTS/EveryVoice/docs/guides/fastspeech2.md

 # Training a FastSpeech2 Model

 This page picks up from [Step 5: Choose a Model](./custom.md#step-5-choose-a-model) in the main guide.
-If you haven't completed Steps 1–4 yet, start there first.
+If you haven't completed [Steps 1–4 in the main guide](./custom.md) yet, start there first.

 ## Step 1: Run the Preprocessor